awesome-devops-hub/awsweeper/README.md

     auto/deploy-lambda-in-all
     ```

-## Dry-run mode

- Use `./bin/awsweeper --dry-run <config.yml>` to only show what
-would be deleted.
-This way, you can fine-tune your yaml configuration until it works the way you want it to.

-## Filtering
+## Filter

-Resources to be deleted are filtered by a yaml configuration.
-To learn how, have a look at the following example:
+Resources are deleted via a filter declared in a YAML file.

     aws_instance:
+      # instance filter part 1
       - id: ^foo.*
-        tags:
-          foo: bar
-          bla: blub
         created:
-          before: 2018-06-14
+          before: 2018-10-14
-          after: 2018-10-28 12:28:39.0000
+          after: 2018-06-28 12:28:39

+      # instance filter part 2
       - tags:
           foo: bar
-         created:
-           before: 2018-06-14
-      - tags:
-          foo: NOT(bar)
-        created:
-          after: 2018-06-14
-    aws_iam_role:
+          NOT(owner): .*

+    aws_security_groups:

-This config would delete all instances which ID matches `^foo.*` *AND* which have tags `foo: bar` *AND* `bla: blub`
+The filter snippet above deletes all EC2 instances that ID matches `^foo.*` and that have been created between
-*AND* which have been created between `2018-10-28 12:28:39 +0000 UTC` and `2018-06-14`.
-Additionally, it would delete instances
-with tag `foo: bar` and which are older than `2018-06-14`.

-Furthermore, this config would delete all IAM roles, as there is no list of filters provided for this resource type.
+ `2018-06-28 12:28:39` and `2018-10-14` UTC (instance filter part 1); additionally, EC2 instances having a tag
+ `foo: bar` *AND* not a tag key `owner` with any value are deleted (instance filter part 2); last but not least,
+ ALL security groups are deleted by this filter.

-The general syntax of the filter config is as follows:
+The general filter syntax is as follows:

     <resource type>:
-      # filter 1
       - id: <regex to filter by id> | NOT(<regex to filter by id>)
+        tagged: bool (optional)
         tags:
-          <key>: <regex to filter value> | NOT(<regex to filter value>)
+          <key> | NOT(key): <regex to filter value> | NOT(<regex to filter value>)
           ...
         created:
           before: <timestamp> (optional)
           after: <timestamp> (optional)
-      # filter 2
+      # OR
       - ...
     <resource type>:
       ...

-A more detailed description of the ways to filter resources:
+Here is a more detailed description of the various ways to filter resources:

-##### 1) All resources of a particular type
+##### 1) Delete all resources of a particular type

-   [Terraform types](https://www.terraform.io/docs/providers/aws/index.html) are used to identify resources of a particular type
+   [Terraform resource type indentifiers](https://www.terraform.io/docs/providers/aws/index.html) are used to delete
-   (e.g., `aws_security_group` selects all resources that are security groups, `aws_iam_role` all roles,
-   or `aws_instance` all EC2 instances).

-   In the example above, by simply adding `security_group:` (no further filters for IDs or tags),
-   all security groups in your account would be deleted.
+   resources by type.
+The following filter snippet deletes *ALL* security groups, IAM roles, and EC2 instances:

+    aws_security_group:
+    aws_iam_role:
+    aws_instance:

+   Don't forget the `:` at the end of each line.
 Use the [all.yml](./all.yml), to delete all (currently supported)
    resources.

-##### 2) By tags
+##### 2) Delete by tags

-   You can narrow down on particular types of resources by the tags they have.

-   If most of your resources have tags, this is probably the best to filter them
+   If most of your resources have tags, this is probably the best way to filter them
-   for deletion.
-But be aware: not all resources support tags and can be filtered this way.
+   for deletion. **Be aware**: Not all resources [support tags](#supported-resources) yet and can be filtered this way.

-   In the example above, all EC2 instances are terminated that have a tag with key `foo` and value `bar` as well as
-   `bla` and value `blub`.

-   The tag filter can be negated by surrounding the regex with `NOT(...)`
+   The key and the value part of the tag filter can be negated by a surrounding `NOT(...)`.
+This allows for removing of
+   all resources not matching some tag key or value.
+In the example below, all EC2 instances without the `owner: me`
+   tag are deleted:

+    aws_instance:
+      - tags:
+          NOT(Owner): me

+   The flag `tagged: false` deletes all resources that have no tags.
+Contrary, resources with any tags can be deleted
+   with `tagged: true`:

+    aws_instance:
+      - tagged: true

-##### 3) By ID
+##### 3) Delete By ID

-   You can narrow down on particular types of resources by filtering on their IDs.
+   You can narrow down on particular types of resources by filtering on based their IDs.

-   To see what the IDs of your resources are (could be their name, ARN, a random number),
+   To see what the ID of a resource is (could be its name, ARN, a random number),
-   run awsweeper in dry-run mode: `./bin/awsweeper --dry-run all.yml`.
+   run AWSweeper in dry-run mode: `awsweeper --dry-run all.yml`.
 This way, nothing is deleted but
    all the IDs and tags of your resources are printed.
-Then, use this information to create the yaml file.
+Then, use this information to create the YAML config file.

-   In the example above, all roles which name starts with `foo` are deleted (the ID of roles is their name).

    The id filter can be negated by surrounding the regex with `NOT(...)`